otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 string result = myDog?.Bark() ??
 "No dog to bark!";   // falls back if myDog is null, or if Bark() itself returned null
 ```

-**Design first.** Any time a method returns an object that might not exist (a search that might not find a match, a lookup that might come up empty), decide up front what the caller should do about that.
+Any time a method returns an object that might not exist (a search that might not find a match, a lookup that might come up empty), decide up front what the caller should do about that.
 Deciding "return `null` and let the caller check" versus "throw an exception" versus "return a default object instead" is a real design choice, not an afterthought, and it's much easier to make before you've written the method than after something crashes because of it.

 ### 3.1 A modern feature worth recognising: nullable reference types